 When we accept the teaching that anger is bad, feel guilty for feeling it, and try to suppress it, we create an unhealthy, unnatural state.
 Expressing anger is natural, suppressed depression anger is not.

-If you were taught to deny feelings of anger, or that they were 'bad', you may be unaware of the connection between your depression and anger.
+If you were taught to deny your anger or that feeling angry is bad, you may be unaware of the connection between your depression and anger.
 You might say, "Oh, I'm not angry, I'm hurt.
 I'm upset."
-That may be true, but it is also likely that you were angry first, even for just a moment before you could depress it and call it something else.
+That may be true, but most likely, your primary, gut reaction was anger, even for just a moment before you could depress it and call it something else.

-In The Amazing Power of Deliberate Intent, by Esther and Jerry Hicks describe an Emotional Guidance Scale.
-The idea is that you move up the scale a few places at a time to a better feeling thought.
-If you try to reach too far at a time, those emotions will be out of your reach.
+In The Amazing Power of Deliberate Intent, by Esther and Jerry Hicks, the authors describe an Emotional Guidance Scale.
+The idea is that you move up the scale a few steps at a time to a better feeling thought.
+If you try to reach too far once, those emotions will be out of your reach.

 The lowest feelings on the scale is Fear/Grief/Depression/Despair/Powerlessness.
-Three levels up the scale is Hatred/Rage.
+Three levels up the scale is Hatred and Rage.
 This means it is actually a move in a positive direction to go from feeling depressed to feeling rage or hatred.

 This emotional shift may feel counter-intuitive and unacceptable.

 Have you ever seen the reality show Finding Fergie?
-You may remember that she was so out of touch with her feelings that her trainers and guides had to teach and encourage her to find her suppressed unresolved anger and learn to express it.
+She was so out of touch with her feelings that her trainers had to teach and encourage her to find her suppressed unresolved anger and learn to express it.
 It felt very unnatural to her at first.

-Part of this process was acknowledging the wounded parts of herself, the times she wasn't heard and her emotional needs weren't met.
+Part of this process was acknowledging the wounded parts of herself, the times she wasn't heard, the emotional needs left unmet.
 Then she was able to move up the scale from depression and anger to more positive feelings.

 This is how we heal anger turned inward as depression.